syedmohiuddinzia/MatLabSimulationInterceptorUAV/README.md

 % Range between UAV and target
 R = norm(relPos);
 ```
-### 2. ""Relative Velocity** - rate at which the UAV and target approach each other.
+### 2. Relative Velocity - rate at which the UAV and target approach each other.

 The relative velocity is the target velocity minus the UAV velocity:</br>